andimarek/graphql-js-custom-scalar-example/README.md

 # Custom GraphQL scalar example

-This is the source code for the custom Money scalar.
+This is the source code for the custom Money Scalar in this blog post: https://www.graphql.de/blog/scalars-in-depth/

 Run: